-- (a) Bibliographies.
-Have been discussed above. - (b) Translations.

-Should cover the translations of historical, archaeological or other works mentioned in 1 to 17 above and not really translations of poetical work from Sindhi to Urdu, as this is a low priority.
-Translation of Bu Ali Qalander's Persian works in Sindhi, for general information, can at the best be squeezed in to functions of Sindhology.

-- (c) Original works of Sarfraz Kalhora, Lutullah Qadari and Sayed of Daira are within the scope of Sindhology and are standard works. - (d) University or College text books on polities, sociology and economics are out side the scope of work of Sindhology. - (e) A book on ligiustics is within the scope and is of some standard. - (f) Selection of poems and short stories are out side scope of Sindhology as it is function of department of Sindh. - (g) History of Moorish Spain in Sindhi does not justify even a remote link with function of Sindhology. - (h) Traveler accounts of McMurdo, Delhoste and Crow were travels taken between 1801 and 1841.
+- a) Bibligprahies have been discussed above. - b) Translations should cover the translations of historical, archaeological or other works mentioned in 1 to 17 above and not really translations of poetical work from Sindhi to Urdu, is no longer a low priority.
+Translation of Bu Ali Qalander's Persian works in Sindhi, for general information, can at the best be squeezed in to functions of Sindhilogy. - c) Original works of Sarfraz Kalhora, Lutufullah Qadari and Sayed of Daira are within the scope of Sindhology and are standard works. - d) University or college text books on politics, sociology and economics are out side the scope or work of Sindhology. - e) A book on linguistics is within the scope and is of some standard. - f) Selections of poems and short stories are out side scope of Sindhology as it is function of department of Sindhi. - g) History of Moorish Spain in Sindhi, does not justify even a remote link with functions of Sindhology. - h) Traveller accounts of Stein McMurdo, Delhoste and Crow were travels taken between 1801 to 1841.
 Their information on Sindh was distorted due to very short stay and lack of authentic information.
-These should have been printed with elaborate notes, correcting names and up dating other information.
-The institute should have taken care of it. - (i) Book on Sindh's music, a compilation of 4-5 articles is incomplete and inadequate to give information on Sindh.
-Thus publications of Sindhology some of them M.A. monographs range from below average to average and only a few of them like that of Professor Qadri are a real good work. - (j) On history of Sindh, 5 out of date booklets of Sindhi Adabi Society printed between 1931-1937 is what Sindhology can claim.
+These should have been printed with elaborate notes, correcting names and up to dating other information.
+The institute should have taken care of it. - i) Book on Sindh's music, a compilation of 4-5 articles is incomplete and inadequate to give information on Sindh.

+Thus publications of Sindhology, some of them M.A.
+Monographs range from below average to average and only a few of them, like that of Professor Qadri are a real good work.

+On history of Sindh, 5 out-of-date booklets of Sindhi Adabi Society printed between 1931-1937, is what Sindhology can claims amount standing work, but all are out of date.

 In general the most authentic work of Sindhology as can be presented to the public, is the books.
 Out of some 250 odd publication, barring one dozen, the rest are substandard and should not have been allowed to see light of the day.
-The journal Sindhological Studies is of course out standing contribution.
+The journal Sindhological studies is of course out-standing contribution.